osmanmm/lighthouse-web-notes/README.md

 # [Mohamed]'s Notes
 # Summary

-This repository contains all of the notes taken by [Mohamed] for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [https://github.com/osmanmm] for the https://www.lighthouselabs.ca/ Web Development Bootcamp.